pjborowiecki/SAASY-LAND-Next-14-Starters-With-Authentication-And-Database-Implemented/README.md

 This branch contains a Next.js 14 starter with Next-Auth authentication using JSON Web Tokens (JWT), and a MySQL database set up at [PlanetScale](https://planetscale.com).
 The database is connected with [Drizzle ORM](https://orm.drizzle.team/), which is serverless-compatible.
 OAuth authentication is also set up for GitHub and Google providers.
 The set up contains email verification and password reset functionality, both set up with [Resend](https://resend.com) and [React Email](https://react.email/).

-**This branch is being updated as you read this.
-It has not been thoroughly tested yet.
-Please check back soon**

 <br />

 > **Warning**